 We have had some fun and crazy times together.
 Too many and too crazy to mention but I have loved every single one and appreciate his ability to not take life too serious and live life to its fullest.
 But I promise you this, I will never get on a golf cart with him again no matter what circumstance.

 But this letter is more about how he has helped me grow.
 He of course was one of the first signed on supporters of the Festival and has really help me navigate the ins and outs of the industry.
 He has called me out on some key mistakes and provided advice on how to make things better.
 He has never judged or held a grudge and always lovingly supports me and my efforts.

 Best of all, Mike has been a mentor whether he knows it or not.
-He has continued to get better, surrounded himself with the best of the best, has a balanced life with a family and healthy hobbies (like golf, right Andy and Michael?), and is living out his dream.
-It will be so exciting to walk through The Ordinary in a week or so and really see Mike’s love, passion and heart seep out of the walls and the kitchen.
-It inspires me and has me reflect more on what I am building, doing and dreaming about.
+He has continued to get better, surrounded himself with the best of the best, has a balanced life with a family and healthy hobbies, and is living out his dream.

 So thanks Mike for being such a great friend, supporter, mentor, dreamer.
 I cherish the times we have spent growing up together and cannot wait to the next 10+ years of good times, good friends and good food together.